vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 In the past, [we discussed access control in Azure Data Lake Storage (ADLS)](/2020/07/16/access-control-in-azure-data-lake-storage).
 Those intricacies are useful when accessing ADLS using Azure AD authentication.

 This time I wanted to combine both concepts together by showing how to get & set access control lists using Logic App.
-The underlying storage API isn't widely advertised and I would like to give a shout out to [Moim Hossain's article](https://moimhossain.com/2019/09/20/access-control-management-via-rest-api-azure-data-lake-gen-2/) that pointed me in the right direction.

 One of the annoyance of Access Control Lists (ACLs) in ADLS [we discussed](/2020/07/16/access-control-in-azure-data-lake-storage) is the lack of inheritance of ACLs.
-Intuitively we tend to assume that ACLs set at a root folder would be applied to blobs and folders underneath, but they don't.
+Intuitively, we tend to assume that ACLs set at a root folder would be applied to blobs and folders underneath, but they don't.

 The API we're going to show here allows us to do that:  push ACLs recursively down.
 This is quite useful when dealing with ADLS.